pa11y/pa11y-dashboard/README.md

 **Node Version Support:** *0.10*

 ✨ 🔜 ✨ The Pa11y team is very excited to announce plans for the successor to pa11y-dashboard and pa11y-webservice, codename "Sidekick".
-Help us define the features that you want to see by visiting the [proposal][sidekick-proposal] ✨
+Help us define the features that you want to see by visiting the [proposal][sidekick-proposal]. ✨

 ![dashboard](https://f.cloud.github.com/assets/1225142/1549567/f0361e72-4de8-11e3-8d14-3fe6900cc15d.jpg)